Courseware for Beginner/Intermediate Project Management with Microsoft Project (optional)

 Teach this course yourself (or learn Project Management online)

 This is the complete teaching material that John Rakos uses to teach the Beginner/Intermediate Project Management course with Microsoft Project.
-(Please click on the course title links above to see the details of these courses).

 - The Beginner/Intermediate Project Management course can be taught in three days (21 hours at a fast pace with most, but not all the exercises, and without Microsoft Project.
 Beginner/Intermediate Project Management course with Microsoft Project can be taught in four days at a more leisurely pace, with all the exercises and assignments.
 I (John Rakos) teach it very successfully at the undergraduate and graduate (MBA) level at the University of Ottawa in 12 sessions of three hours each.
 Each session is about 2 hours of lecture with one hour of presentations, discussion and Microsoft Project.
 Suggested topic timing comes with the instructor notes.